 - Flags should be taken down at night and in inclement weather

-Your flag will endure much longer if it is cared for properly.
+Your flag will last much longer if it is properly cared for.

 You can always re-hem the outer fly edge to extend the life of your flag when it eventually becomes worn.
 Cut away the frayed edge and hem with a suitable sewing machine.